10 a.m. - Siren (7-3) 58, Abundant Life/Country Day/St. Ambrose (7-3) 40

 * Only schools with a three-year enrollment average of 200 or less are eligible for the end-of-the-season jamboree.

 Schools with a three-year enrollment average of 200 or less are eligible for the end-of-the-season jamboree.
-All but one school playing an eight-player schedule this season qualifies for the jamboree.
-Northwood/Solon Springs has a three-year enrollment averaging over 200.

 The WIAA sponsored reduced-player football prior to the advent of the football playoff system in 1976.
 There were 78 schools that fielded reduced-player squads in the late 1950s, 72 of which were eight-player teams and six that were six-player.
 However, that number dwindled to just a few programs by 1969.